-Below are three examples of senior design projects that our students have been a part of.
+Below are some examples of senior design projects.
 For more information on the College of Engineering’s senior design projects, go to website for Senior Design.

 Project Title: NASA Lunabotics Project (First place at the 2011 Senior Design Expo!)